 The Hudspeth Cutoff.
 Blazed in 1849 by Benoni Hudspeth and John Myers, this cutoff splits from the Oregon Trail near Sheep Rock and goes west through four mountain ranges.
 It merges with the original California Trail west of today's town of Malta.
-This difficult but more direct alternate diverted most traffic from the older Fort Hall route.
+For several years, this difficult but more direct alternate diverted traffic from the older Fort Hall route.